chem454/chem454.github.io/docs/course-information/technical-reports/materials-methods.md

 > There are really two interrelated goals at work: the reader should be given the ability to reproduce the results and the ability to judge the results.
 [1]

-For this assignment, you should turn in a methods section to your final paper that details your sensor construction and deployment.

 **Style tips:**

 - Write in *past tense*.
 - Use active voice (first-person is OK, too).
 - All tables must have a title *above* the table and be numbered sequentially.
 - All figures (images or graphs) must have a caption (that includes a title and brief description of the figure) *below* the figure and be numbered sequentially.
+- All tables and figures should be referred to in order.
+If you do not discuss a table or figure it's not worth including!
+- Use tables to convey specific, exact data.
+Use figures to convey trends and large amounts of data where the exact values do not need to be known exactly by the reader.

 **Example table formatting:**